Engin-Boot/pong-stage-AleenaSaleem/Stage0/Design/Pong.md

-# Define pong size, speed, colour and any other pong related properties
+# Define the pong properties